shemlick/jenkins-pipeline-ucd-plugin/README.md

 ## Installation
 The compiled plugin is available for download on the [IBM UrbanCode website](https://developer.ibm.com/urbancode/plugin/jenkins-2-0/).
 Download the plugin from our website if you wish to skip the manual build step.
 No special steps are required for installation.
 Otherwise, clone this repository and run the `ant` command in the top level folder.
 This should compile the code and create a .hpi file within the /dist folder.
 Use this command if you wish to make local changes to the plugin.
 The build process will automatically install Apache Ivy if it is not previously installed.

+### Support
+Plug-ins downloaded directly from the [IBM UrbanCode Plug-ins microsite](https://developer.ibm.com/urbancode/plugins) are fully supported by IBM.
+Create a GitHub Issue or Pull Request for minor requests and bug fixes.
+For time sensitive issues that require immediate assistance, [file a PMR](https://www-947.ibm.com/support/servicerequest/newServiceRequest.action) through the normal IBM support channels.
+Plug-ins built externally or modified with custom code are supported on a best-effort-basis using GitHub Issues.

+### Locally Build the Plug-in
+This open source plug-in uses Ant as its build tool.
+[Install the latest version of Ant](http://ant.apache.org/manual/install.html) to build the plug-in locally.
+Build the plug-in by running the `ant` command in the plug-in's root directory.
+The plug-in distributable will be placed under the `dist` folder.

 ## Pipeline Examples
 ### Create Component Version
 ```groovy